CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

    * Assumptions The disk is partitioned into three parts
      * The first partition is the UEFI Boot
      * The second partition is the swap space
-     * The thirrd partition will contain the distribution
+     * The third partition will contain the distribution

    * The script will perform the following
      * Create the filesystem for each partition